Anitta discography

-Brazilian singer Anitta has released five studio albums, one live album, two extended plays, 47 singles (as main artist) and 66 music videos.
+Brazilian singer Anitta has released seven studio albums, one live album, one video album, three soundtrack albums, eight extended plays, 140 singles (including 36 as a featured artist) and 16 promotional singles.
 Anitta was discovered by music producer DJ Batutinha via YouTube in 2010.
 She eventually signed a record deal with Warner Music Brazil in 2013 and released her debut album, Anitta, that same year, which reached number one and was certified as a gold album in Brazil.
 Her debut album also produced four singles, including the commercially successful hits "Show das Poderosas" and "Zen".

 Ritmo Perfeito (2014) is Anitta's second studio album, which peaked at number two in Brazil and featured five singles, including "Blá Blá Blá", "Na Batida" and "Ritmo Perfeito".
 In 2015, Anitta released her third studio album, Bang!, which became her best-selling album to date, selling over 300,000 copies in Brazil.

 In 2016, Anitta began expanding her success to Latin America.
 That year, she was featured in a remix of J Balvin's hit single "Ginza" and also released "Sim ou Não", a duet with Colombian singer Maluma.
 Anitta was later featured on Australian rapper Iggy Azalea's single "Switch" and on Major Lazer's "Sua Cara" which also features Pabllo Vittar in 2017.
 That same year, she released "Paradinha", her first solo single in Spanish.
 A series of non-album collaboration singles, such as "Is That For Me" with Swedish producer Alesso, "Downtown" with J Balvin and "Vai Malandra" with MC Zaac, DJ Yuri Martins, the duo Tropkillaz and the American rapper Maejor, followed later in 2017.
 Kisses (2019) became Anitta's fourth studio album, which received critical acclaim and was nominated for a Latin Grammy Award for Best Urban Music Album.
 Also in 2019, Anitta was featured in a number of songs released by artists such as Madonna, DJ Snake, Sean Paul, Snoop Dogg, Ozuna, Natti Natasha, Sofia Reyes and Rita Ora.